Solving clustered low-rank semidefinite programs arising from polynomial optimization: Applications

-In \cite{bachoc_new_2007}, Bachoc and Vallentin introduce a three-point semidefinite programming bound that gives many of the best known upper bounds on $A(p,\theta)$.
-Here we give the formulation of this bound without an ad-hoc $2\times 2$ matrix which does not contribute numerically \cite{dostert_exact_2021}.
+In \cite{bachoc_new_2007}, Bachoc and Vallentin introduce a three-point semidefinite programming bound that gives many of the best-known upper bounds on $A(n,\theta)$.
+Here we give the formulation of this bound leaving out an ad-hoc $2\times 2$ matrix which does not contribute numerically \cite{dostert_exact_2021}.

 Define the matrices $Y_k^n(u,v,t)$ by

 where $P_k^n$ is the $k$-th degree Gegenbauer polynomial with parameter $n/2-1$, normalized such that $P_k^n(1) = 1$.
 Define the matrices $\bar Y_k^n(u,v,t)$ by